corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/notary/handling-flag-days.md

 manner prior to the Flag Day.

 {{< /note >}}
-Outlined below is some basic suggestions to best deal with Flag Days.
+Outlined below are some basic suggestions to best deal with Flag Days.
 Note that to avoid any issues restarting the Notary nodes, a Notary operator should ensure that all nodes have accepted the parameter update.
-See the “Network parameters update process” section within the network-map for more information.
+See [Network parameters update process](../network/network-map.md#network-parameters-update-process) for more information.

 ## Single notary